 According to Vos Prodect, Hellenic Cables’s 220kV AC submarine cable the biggest diameter ever for which the company will deliver a hang-off system.

 The contract also includes testing to verify the system in terms of project-specific load and sealing requirements.
 The testing programme will be carried out at Vos Prodect’s facility in the Netherlands.

-The Modular Offshore Grid, developed by Belgian transmission system operator Elia, will connect four offshore wind farms to the Belgian grid: Rentel, Northwester 2, and Mermaid and Seamade (formerly known as Seastar).
+The Modular Offshore Grid, developed by Belgian transmission system operator Elia, will connect four offshore wind farms to the Belgian grid: Rentel, Northwester 2, and Seamade (formerly Mermaid and Seastar).

 MOG includes an Offshore Switchyard Platform (OSY) located about 40km off the Zeebrugge coast, to which the four wind farms will be connected, with the export submarine cables linking the OSY to a substation in Belgium.